Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/02-data-stores/filters.md

 #jet-engine/data-stores/settings/args-to-save

-Дозволяє модифікувати налаштування стор айтема, які будуть збереженні в базі даних.
+Allows modifying the settings of the store item that will be saved in the database.

 **Args:**
-- `$args` - array - Масив даних, які будуть зберігатися в базі даних
+- `$args` - array - The data array to be saved in the database.
-- `$item` - array - Масив налаштувань стор айтема, який заходить під час збереження
+- `$item` - array - The settings array of the store item that is being saved.

 **Location:**
 [includes/modules/data-stores/inc/settings.php](https://github.com/ZemezLab/jet-engine/blob/master/includes/modules/data-stores/inc/settings.php)